ansible/ansible-lint/src/ansiblelint/rules/key_order.md

 # key-order

-This rule recommends reordering key names in ansible content in order to make code easier to maintain and avoid mistakes.
+This rule recommends reordering key names in ansible content to make code easier to maintain and less prone to errors.

-Here are some examples of common ordering checks done:
+Here are some examples of common ordering checks done for tasks and handlers:

 - `name` must always be the first key for plays, tasks and handlers
-- when present, the `block` key must be the last, avoid accidental indentation bugs moving keys between block and the last task within the block.
+- on tasks, the `block`, `rescue` and `always` keys must be the last keys, as this would avoid accidental miss-indentation errors between the last task and the parent level.

 ## Problematic code